YarnSpinnerTool/YarnSpinner/Documentation/Unity.md

 The Yarn dialogue files can be stored anywhere inside the project hierarchy - you simply provide add them to the `DialogueRunner`'s inspector.
 You can also call `AddScript` on the `DialogueRunner` at runtime; this is useful for cases such as spawning a character who comes with additional dialogue - all that needs to happen is the character then pass their Yarn script to the `DialogueRunner`.

+### Create the Yarn conversations

+* In the Yarn Editor, **Create a new conversation**, and save it as a JSON file.
+(Alternatively, if you already have a dialogue file you'd like to use, go ahead and use that instead!)

 ### Create the Unity project

 * **Launch Unity**, and **create a new project**.
 The name of the project doesn't matter.